theatlantic/citylab-data/citylab-congress/methodology.md

 Though most Census tracts are located within a single congressional district, around 5,000 of the country's more than 72,000 tracts are substantially split between two or more different districts.
 We used [a file](https://github.com/theatlantic/citylab-data/blob/master/citylab-congress/split_tracts.csv) from the Missouri Census Data Center's [MABLE/Geocorr14 tool](http://mcdc.missouri.edu/websas/geocorr14.html) that calculated the percentage of each tract's land area within each congressional district.
 Later on in the process, we multiply the tract's total population by this percent to calculate a rough estimate of the number of people in each congressional district by tract.

 There was one problem with the MABLE/Geocorr14 database: it was based on congressional districts as drawn earlier in the decade.
 As such, it didn't account for the new congressional district boundaries in effect for 2018 in Pennsylvania.
-We used a custom R script to calculate similar percentages for the split tracts in Pennsylvania.
+We used a custom R script to calculate similar percentages for the split tracts in Pennsylvania. **The data here does account for Pennsylvania's new 2018 maps for its classifications, though incumbents and incumbent parties are identified based on who holds the district in its current boundaries.**

 Aggregating to congressional districts
 --------------------------------------